grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Inhabitants tell you that they would like more memorials.
 They tell you it's a way for them to feel attached to the city, as well as a way to be proud when visitors will come to the city.
+        <br /><br />
         Thus, they mention the story of Reuben, a pig who would have helped prevent the destruction of the world, a few thousand years ago.
 He was the companion of a talented builder, but sacrificed himself for him.
 In order to pay homage to Reuben, the inhabitants ask you to build a monument bearing his effigy.
+        <br /><br />
         Then they tell you that your victory over the dragon in the other dimension is a source of general pride, and come up with the idea of ​​a dragon statue, to represent this moment that helped you prepare for war.
 The mayor asks you to create more green spaces in the city.
-Certainly inspired by what you have done for your mansion, he asks you to create at least one forest park with big custom trees While you’re planning these builds, 5 newcomers from the ancient civilisation arrive.
+Certainly inspired by what you have done for your mansion, he asks you to create at least one forest park with big custom trees.
+        <br /><br />
+         While you’re planning these
+        builds, 5 newcomers from the ancient civilisation arrive.
 They are still sacrifices that the ancient builders made.
     </blockquote>